Eye Irritation From Makeup Use

 Some makeups have non-toxic components, like glitter, that could cause irritation, especially if it gets into your eyes while you’re sleeping.

 We cannot stress this enough – remove your makeup at the end of the night before you sleep.
 Try not to fall asleep with any makeup on – especially anything near your eyes.

 A lot of people tend to ignore the expiration dates on their makeup and mascara – but the reason that they’re in place is that makeup tends to have preservatives in it to keep bacteria from building up inside of it.
 The preservatives do not work after the expiration date.
 Do not keep expired makeup.
 The eye irritation is not worth it!

 Innovative Vision Care Solutions

-Our team of ophthalmologists and doctors are committed to preserving and maintaining your vision.
+Our team of ophthalmologists and doctors is committed to preserving and maintaining your vision.
 Our doctors offer a variety of vision care treatments such as cataract surgery, blepharoplasty treatments, corneal transplants, presbyopia treatments, and LASIK eye surgery.
 Give our team a call by phone at (877) 852-8463 or book an appointment online to receive support.
-Our staff will help you choose a surgery or treatment that aligns with your issues.
+Our staff will help you choose surgery or treatment that aligns with your issues.